heber-silva/CKA-Obsidian-Vault/Security/Kubernetes API Server Bypass Risks.md

 - Restrict access to sub-resources of the `nodes` API object using mechanisms such as [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 Only grant this access when required, such as by monitoring services.
 - Restrict access to the kubelet port.
 Only allow specified and trusted IP address ranges to access the port.
-- Ensure that [kubelet authentication](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/#kubelet-authentication). is set to webhook or certificate mode.
+- Ensure that [](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/#kubelet-authentication). is set to webhook or certificate mode.
 - Ensure that the unauthenticated "read-only" Kubelet port is not enabled on the cluster.

 ## The etcd API[](https://kubernetes.io/docs/concepts/security/api-server-bypass-risks/#the-etcd-api)